TrellixVulnTeam/python_support_zone_424Z/README.md

 ```
 Get help regarding setting up
-your LEGENDBOT in our official
+your PYTHONBOT in our official
 support Group and get updates
 notifications in Update Channel.
 ```